 It became clear very quickly that we were woefully out of our depth and had no idea what we needed.
 Our calor gas bottles are propane, which is perfect for us as it allows the gas to be used even in low temperatures.
 Butane struggles if you put it below 10 degreesC – so not ideal in the UK.
 But here there were fittings for Butane, Propane, LPG…. it was completely overwhelming.

 At this point I need to give a shout out to Mr and Mrs Adventure, who I emailed asking for help!
-They have just travelled Europe in their van (and are about to do so again very soon) so I figured they’d have some answers.
-They was great and very helpful- reassuring me that you could get gas bottles from most countries without much issue.
+They have just travelled Europe in their van (and are about to do so again very soon) so I figured they'd have some answers.
+They were great and very helpful- reassuring me that you could get gas bottles from most countries without much issue.

 We decided that we needed to get a gas bottle first, then come back and figure out which fittings were required to make the bottle work on our system.
 Having renovated our house in France, we are very aware that the sizings in the two countries do not match!
 So we set off on our quest to find a bottle.
-(Baby Bird calls this a sidequest.
-I’m not really sure why but it has something to do with gaming….!)
+(Jade calls this a sidequest.
+I'm not really sure why but it has something to do with gaming….!)

-Leroy Merlin doesn’t sell gas.
+Leroy Merlin doesn't sell gas.
 The local petrol station (with the gas rack outside) was open… but automated payments only.
 Did I mention it was Easter Monday and therefore a national holiday??
 There was no one on duty to sell gas.
 Some supermarkets were open, some were closed.
 We managed to find one that shut at 12.30… naturally we pulled into the car park at 12.28.
 Still, the staff were incredibly friendly and came out to see if we could figure something out.
-NOTE- no local station or supermarket sells refillable gas bottles.
+NOTE- no local station or supermarket sells refillable gas bottles such as Gaslow.
 They have to be specially ordered & fitted.

 So, from a supermarket/ service station your options are: